RSTeamCore/WorldGuardRegionProtect/README.md

-# ServerRegionProtect Protecting the server region using the WorldGuard 7+
+# WorldGuardRegionProtect Protecting the server region using the WorldGuard 7+

 ## ATTENTION